iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     kubectl apply -f ./configs/iomesh.com_blockdevicemonitors.yaml
     ```

-5. Edit the `./configs/merge-values.yaml` file and set the `iomesh.edition` field to the edition corresponding to the old version of IOMesh
+5. Edit the YAML file `merge-values.yaml`.
+Set the value of the `iomesh.edition` field to match the edition specified for the previous version of IOMesh.
     ```yaml
     iomesh:
-      # IOMesh software edition, support: enterprise/community.
-If left blank, community edition will be installed.
+      # Specify the IOMesh edition, including "enterprise" and "community".
+If left blank, the community edition will be installed.
       edition: ""
     ```